MTEmpty/WindowsScripts/choco/Choco packages.md

 These are some of the packages that I use

+To update all packages, use `choco upgrade -y all`

 ## General use

 This package is not approved yet, but should be soon